PyDrocsid/cogs/general/custom_commands/documentation.md

 ### __`description`__

-This command sets an description for a custom command.
+The description is used to set an description for a custom command.

 ```css
 .custom_commands edit [description|desc|d] <command> [description]